codeshredder/OMAPL137/omapl137_develop_guide.rst

 2) To compile DSP UBL:

    open board_utils/dspubl/ubl.pjt in CCStudio v3.3
-   Build the Project like any other CCStudio project
+   Build the Project like any other CCStudio project. we can get ubl-spi.out after build project.

-   dsp-spi-ais.bin file is placed in the board_utils/armubl directory
+   use AISgen.exe to convert ubl-spi.out to dsp-spi-ais.bin

 3) To compile ARM UBL: